 And make sure that you are not posting only about your products.
 Share something for your audience as well.
 Connect with them, ask them questions, and make them connect with your product/company by rising an emotion without them realizing it.

 Your Social Media profiles are not optimized

 If you are using more than one Social Media platform for your business, make sure to keep all of them active and optimized.
-Optimizing your company’s Social Media channels is very important because you need to make a good first impression to everyone who visits your profile.
+Optimizing your company’s Social Media channels is very important because you need to make a good first impression on everyone who visits your profile.

-To ensure that your profile is optimized, make sure that you have a nice profile picture (your company’s logo is a great example), a catchy biography description and a link to your website.
+To ensure that your profile is optimized, make sure that you have a nice profile picture (your company’s logo is a great example), a catchy biography description, and a link to your website.
 Also, use every opportunity to share more information about your business and core values.
 For example, change your About page on Facebook or add highlights on Instagram.